 As a self-proclaimed “one man sound orchestra,” Providence-based artist Justin Catoni has carved a noteworthy niche in the world of funk with his music venture 13th Ward Social Club.
 Gaining the attention of esteemed artists like Janko Nilovic, Danger Mouse, and El Michels Affair, Catoni’s distinctive style has evolved over the years and draws from the vibrancy of European and African folk music to capture an essence of funk music for hip-hop enthusiasts.
 With an expansive style of sounds, his compositions exhibit an electrifying energy built around headnodic percussion and melody.

-Catoni has been on an impeccable run of late, dropping new singles and EPs seemingly every week in 2023, including the brilliant reinterpretative album of French classics Gainsbourg: Volume One and Steinway Tunnel EP.
+Catoni has been on an impeccable run of late, dropping new singles and EPs seemingly every week, including the brilliant reinterpretative album of French classics Gainsbourg: Volume One and Steinway Tunnel EP.

 Nautilus